twilio/twilio-video-app-ios/README.md

 ### Deploy Twilio Access Token Server

+**NOTE:** The Twilio Function that provides access tokens via a passcode should *NOT* be used in a production environment.
+This token server supports seamlessly getting started with the collaboration app, and while convenient, the passcode is not secure enough for production environments.
+You should use an authentication provider to securely provide access tokens to your client applications.
+You can find more information about Programmable Video access tokens [in this tutorial](https://www.twilio.com/docs/video/tutorials/user-identity-access-tokens).

 The app requires a back-end to generate [Twilio access tokens](https://www.twilio.com/docs/video/tutorials/user-identity-access-tokens).
 Follow the instructions below to deploy a serverless back-end using [Twilio Functions](https://www.twilio.com/docs/runtime/functions).

 1. [Install Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart).